python-bear/Sick-Set-Of-Bookmarklets/README.md

 Navigate through the following steps, following them as applicable:

-1. Download the `bookmarklet_bookmarks.html` file from this Github repository (Bookmarklet-Collection), then move to step two.
+1. Download the `bookmarklet_bookmarks.html` file from this Github repository (Sick-Set-Of-Boomarklets), then move to step two.
 2. Open your chrome-based browser (others may work but haven't been tested).
 Move to step three.
 3. Click on the three lines/dots button to the far right of the search bar.
 Move to step four.
 4. If there is a `Bookmarks` menu cascade move to step five, otherwise move  to step six.